 “Having that baby is going to be so much more work.
-It’s so hard.”
+It’s so hard to have 3.”

-“Those first few years were a nightmare for us.”
+“Those first few years were a nightmare for us.
+Good luck, I guess.”

-But she said something that stopped me in my tracks.
+What she said stopped me in my tracks.

 “We had three kids in under four years and it was the best thing ever.
 You’re going to have so much fun.”